 The Duke also had a keen interest in gardening and appointed Paxton as head gardener in 1826.
 In 1844, Paxton designed and constructed the famous Emperor Fountain; the jet in the canal pond could reach over 280 feet.

-Paxton was also responsible for the cultivation of the Cavendish banana from which 80% of the bananas consumed in the western world today are descended, as well as being the designer of the Crystal Palace, venue for the Great Exhibition of 1851.
+Paxton was also responsible for the cultivation of the Cavendish banana, from which 80% of the bananas consumed in the western world today are descended.
+He was additionally the designer of the Crystal Palace, venue for the Great Exhibition of 1851.
 In fact, it was the structure of a giant lily pad sent to Chatsworth that inspired Paxton in his design for the huge glass and cast-iron structure.

 Capability Brown sculpted rolling green slopes, a perimeter belt of trees to enclose the view, and carriage drives with carefully planned views.

 The Cavendishes are responsible for building some of the great landmarks of 18th century London, most notably Burlington Arcade and Burlington House, location of the annual Summer Exhibition of the Royal Academy.